Discover the story of Hoorn In the Statenpoort

 Online exhibition Pala – Nutmeg tales of Banda

 How far does the echo of a historical event reach?
 Far, as the case of the 1621 Banda massacre proves.
 More than 400 years on, the horrific events on the nutmeg islands still hold people’s attention.
 On Banda, in Indonesia and in the Netherlands.
 And today perhaps more than ever before.
 That was the reason for our museum in 2021 to develop an online exhibition during the covid closure.
 ‘Pala – Nutmeg tales of Banda’ highlights the rich history and culture of the Banda Islands and complements the events of 1621 with new and critical perspectives.
 This many-voiced exhibition provides room for the Bandanese story and the viewpoints of the Moluccan community in the Netherlands.Visit the online exhibition Pala

 Curious about the collection?

 Our current collection comprises some 38,000 objects, including paintings, sculptures, jewellery and utensils.
 Together, they tell the story of the history of Hoorn and of the Netherlands between 1500 and 1800, with the 17th century as their focal point.
-Currently, our museum is undergoing renovation and is closed; we will reopen with an inspiring new concept.
+Currently, our museum is undergoing renovation and is closed.
+The Collections department is therefore unable to handle research inquiries, documentation inquiries, appraisals, loan requests, and internship applications until the end of 2023.
 Our collection is currently housed in an external depot, which meets strict climate and safety requirements, and will be on display again when the renewed museum opens.
 But online, our masterpieces can still be admired.More about our collection